niranjankala/niranjankala.github.io/_posts/2019-05-16-How-to-deploy-an-angular-app-to-github-pages.md

 ## Introduction

-In this article, you will learn deploy an Angular application to GitHub Pages using npm angular-cli-ghpages package to easily .
+In this article, you will learn to deploy an Angular application to GitHub Pages using npm angular-cli-ghpages package to easily.

 ## Prerequisites: